camptocamp/gtimelog2odoo/README.md

 ## Roadmap

 * Check if conflicting worklogs could be updated instead of deleting and recreating them
-* Update the remaining estimate on the Jira task instead of setting it to 0
 * Optimize logs aggregation
 * Better error management
 * Build a package